Tutorials

 Making of Marina by Mateo Soletic

 I hope that this tutorial on my evolving SU post-processing techniques proves useful to you.
 I have received some positive feedback and e-mails from people asking me how this is done.
 For some time now I have been experimenting on various techniques in the aim of producing high quality CG professional render output, yet one with a subtle brush and line work touch that resembles the natural effect of SketchUp.
-Here is then the basic process…
+Here then is the basic process.

 marina